CrystallizeAPI/react-basket/README.md

 * setShipping (set the current shipping item)
 * setMetadata (set your metadata)
 * onReady (calls then given function when the basket is loaded and ready)

+## TinyBasket

+The tiny basket accepts the following props

+* ItemCmp (The component to use when rendering each basket item)